iraikov/chicken-lapack/README.md

 In addition, each ATLAS-LAPACK routine in this egg comes in three flavors:
-* Safe, pure
-''Safe'' routines check the sizes of their input arguments.
-For example, if a routine is supplied arguments that indicate that an input matrix is of dimensions ''M''-by-''N'', then the argument corresponding to that matrix is checked that it is of size ''M * N''.

-''Pure'' routines do not alter their arguments in any way.
+* Safe, pure: safe routines check the sizes of their input arguments.
+For example, if a routine is supplied arguments that indicate that an input matrix is of dimensions ''M''-by-''N'', then the argument corresponding to that matrix is checked that it is of size ''M * N''.  ''Pure'' routines do not alter their arguments in any way.
 A new matrix or vector is allocated for the return value of the routine.

-* Safe, destructive (suffix: !)
-''Safe'' routines check the sizes of their input arguments.
+* Safe, destructive (suffix: !): safe routines check the sizes of their input arguments.
 For example, if a routine is supplied arguments that indicate that an input matrix is of dimensions ''M''-by-''N'', then the argument corresponding to that matrix is checked that it is of size ''M * N''.

-''Destructive'' routines can modify some or all of their arguments.
+Destructive routines can modify some or all of their arguments.
 They  are given names ending in exclamation mark.
 The matrix factorization routines in LAPACK overwrite the input matrix argument with the result of the factorization, and the linear system solvers overwrite the right-hand side vector with the system solution.
 Please consult the LAPACK documentation to determine which functions modify their input arguments.

-* Unsafe, destructive (prefix: '''unsafe-:''', suffix: !)
-''Unsafe'' routines do not check the sizes of their input arguments.
+* Unsafe, destructive (prefix: '''unsafe-:''', suffix: !).
+Unsafe routines do not check the sizes of their input arguments.
 They invoke the corresponding ATLAS-LAPACK routines directly.
 Unsafe routines do not have pure variants.

 For example, function ''xGESV'' (N-by-N linear system solver) comes in the following variants: